Three JP Morgan metals traders have been charged with precious metals market manipulation.

-So this isn’t likely to be the last we’ll hear of manipulation in the precious metals markets.
+So just as we’ve been saying for the past couple of years, this isn’t likely to be the last we’ll hear of manipulation in the precious metals markets.
 And JP Morgan may not be the only one to have a civil case taken against them.

 A Visual Representation of Manipulation in Precious Metals Markets

 If you’ve been involved in the world of precious metals for any length of time it’s highly likely you’ve come across some charts from Nick Laird’s excellent website www.goldchartsrus.com.

 In December 2016 screeds of documents were released (350,000 pages!), as part of a settlement by Deutsche Bank in a lawsuit for manipulation in the silver market (i.e. paying a smaller amount to avoid going to trial and paying a much bigger one).
 Nick Laird did a fantastic job of creating a timeline chart.
 This timeline shows the price action in silver, highlighting specific acts of collusion by a cabal of banks including Deutsche Bank as outlined in the released documents.

 This timeline takes a bit of reading as there are plenty of links to click on.
 However Mike Maloney did a good job of summarising some parts of it in the video below.

 He walks you through the historical silver charts and pinpoints the exact moments bank traders colluded together to rig the markets.
 The evidence leaves little to doubt.
 But as you’ll learn, there’s an upside to this manipulation for silver investors who accumulate physical metals.